Ollrogge/RIOT-FIDO2/README.md

 The default settings on the site should work.
 Just choose a username and click register.

 Please use the Google Chrome or Chromium browser.
 Other browser currently do not support CBOR messages.

+# Tests

+For testing, check the README of the [fido2-tests](https://github.com/Ollrogge/fido2-tests) repository.